ets-labs/python-dependency-injector/docs/providers/external_dependency.rst

     dependency on database connection, which can be satisfied with any DBAPI 2.0 database connection.
 Being a self-sufficient library, ``UserService`` doesn't hardcode any kind of database management logic.
-    Instead of this, ``UserService`` provides external dependency, that has to be satisfied out of library's scope.
+    Instead of this, ``UserService`` has external dependency, that has to be satisfied by cleint's code, out of library's scope.

 .. image:: /images/external_dependency.png